danvk/aoc2023/README.md

 I pasted the counts for my input into the sheet and looked for a similar pattern.
 The number 4 appeared in the second derivative every 131 steps.
 So that was my sequence.
 It took a little fiddling to get the counts exactly right, but that gave me my answer.
 Woo!

 Best finish so far this year, and at 11 AM.
 This must be a pretty tough one in the grand scheme of AoC puzzles.

-I wonder if my "frozen" optimization was really necessary.
-In retrospect the pattern establishes itself immediately.
-You could detect it by only going out to ~300 or 400 steps.
+In retrospect, my "frozen" optimization was totally unnecessary.
+I'm able to run >1000 steps on my input before it bogs down, and you only need a few hundred steps to see the pattern as I described it here.

 - Start: 8:25 AM
 - ⭐️: 8:44 AM